Convert anything, at global scale.

 Why convert 3FR to MPEG-2?

-Convert to MPEG-2 when the target environment is DVD authoring, broadcast playout, set-top compatibility, or archive migration from systems built around classic MPEG transport and program-stream workflows.
+Choose MPEG-2 as target when the target environment is DVD authoring, broadcast playout, set-top compatibility, or archive migration from systems built around classic MPEG transport and program-stream workflows.

 What changes when converting 3FR to MPEG-2?